Overview of Disability

-And this is logical: if your disability claim decision was correct according to Social Security guidelines, a second and new disability claim would receive the same decision and you would be no closer to being approved for disability benefits.
+And this is logical: if your disability claim decision was considered to be correct according to Social Security guidelines, a new and second disability claim would receive the same decision and you would be no closer to being approved for disability benefits.

-Unfortunately, the first level of the appeal process offers less of a chance for an approval than your initial disability claim.
+Unfortunately, the first level of the appeal process in Illinois offers less of a chance for an approval than your initial disability claim.
 However, it is a necessary step to getting to what is your best chance of being approved for disability benefits.

 If you choose to appeal the denial of your disability claim, you can file your appeal online or through your local office.
 You are allowed a sixty-five day appeal period that begins with the date of your denial notice (sixty days "official days" plus the extra five they give you for the mailing of your decision letter) to get your appeal to Social Security.

 If you have a disability lawyer or representative handling your case, they will make sure all of your appeals are filed timely.
 If you are handling your own appeal, make sure you file it timely; if your appeal is not filed on time you may have to begin the disability process again.